Last Updated on

+We are always curious about wine delivery services, especially if they promise some high quality wines.
 After my husband tried the California Wine Club, which I thought was a bit pricey, I wanted to see what else was out there.
-Spoiler alert: there’s a lot.
+Spoiler alert for the wine lovers: there’s a lot.
 Wine subscription boxes are a dime a dozen, which is pretty much how subscription boxes are these days.

 There’s a subscription box for everything from food and wine to clothing and toiletries.
+And even you can choose between the worlds best wineries options, international wine or just a curated selection to enjoy some great wine at home.
 Some are really cool and some aren’t worth the hype.

 I guess maybe she is a jack of all trades after all.
-She has her hand in almost everything these days.
-Anyway, I gave it a shot, and I did not get what I expected at all.
+The Martha Stewart Wine Brand has its hand in almost everything these days.
+Anyway, I gave the wine subscription box a shot, and I did not get what I expected at all.

 About Martha Stewart’s Wines

-In case you were wondering, yes, Martha Stewart has tested and approved all of the wines she ships as a part of her online wine subscription.
-She personally selects each one and there are currently more than 75 to choose from.
+In case you were wondering, yes, Martha Stewart has tested and approved all of the wine selection she ships as a part of her online wine subscription.
+She personally selects and curated each and there are currently more than 75 to choose from.
+As such, these are Martha’s favorite’s wines.

 Every wine in Martha Stewart’s collection is sourced and vetted by a team of professionals at Drinks.com before it’s passed to the Martha Stewart team.
-They source these wines through special relationships with winemakers and vineyards all over the world.
+They source these wines through special relationships with winemakers and vineyards all over the world for a great International Wine selection all wine lovers will appreciate.

 This system ensures that wines go direct to the consumer quickly and more affordably than they would if she couldn’t leverage these relationships.

 Despite these relationships, Martha does admit that she likes to travel frequently and try wines at restaurants around the world.
-She sips and tastes new wines all the time, including unique varietals and blends.
+She sips and tastes new wines all the time, including unique varietals and blends to improve the selection.

 This allows her to take notes about new trends and return them to her team for continuous wine club improvement.